SEAHORSE: A Multilingual, Multifaceted Dataset for Summarization Evaluation: Dataset analysis

 \paragraph{Correlation between dimensions} Conciseness (Q6) is related to two other dimensions in our annotation: attribution (Q4) and main ideas (Q5).
 A summary cannot be considered a ``concise representation of the information in the article'' if it has information that is not in the article (i.e., a ``No'' response for Q4) or if does not represent the main points in the article (i.e., a ``No'' response for Q5), which was a detail pointed out to evaluators in the task instructions.
 Therefore, we expect Q6 to be positively correlated with both of these dimensions if the annotators understood the task and the relationship between the dimensions of quality.

 In $>99\%$ of cases when the annotator says a summary is not attributable (Q4) or they say it lacks the main ideas from the article (Q5), they also say it is not concise (Q6).
-This is also reflected in Figure \ref{fig:q_correlation}, which shows that the strongest correlation between questions is between questions 4\&6 and questions 5\&6.
-These results show the pattern we expect to see in the data given the task definition and instructions, and it demonstrates the annotators' ability understand and execute the annotation task.
+This is also reflected in \autoref{fig:q_correlation}, which shows that the strongest correlation between questions is between questions 4\&6 and questions 5\&6.
+These results show the pattern we expect to see in the data given the task definition and instructions, and it demonstrates the annotators' ability to understand and execute the annotation task.

 \paragraph{Annotator agreement} While most items in the dataset were annotated once, we collected 2 additional ratings for a subset of the data to compare annotators' scores.
-Out of 8,920 duplicated annotations, the overall pairwise agreement between raters was 82\%.
-Table \ref{tab:pairwise_agreement_unfiltered} breaks down the pairwise accuracy across all languages and questions.
+Out of 8,920 duplicated annotations, the overall pairwise agreement between raters was 82\%. \autoref{tab:pairwise_agreement_unfiltered} breaks down the pairwise accuracy across all languages and questions.
 Questions 1--3 have higher agreement, while questions 4--6 (which depend on more context and have a higher degree of subjectivity) have lower agreement.
+A similar trend is reflected in the Krippendorff's $\alpha$ values \citep[][shown in \autoref{tab:krippendorff}]{Krippendorff1980ContentAA}, which correct for the probability of random agreement, except grammar (Q3) scores lowest.

 These patterns in the annotators' responses are positive indicators about the overall quality of the \seahorse ratings.
-However, the more important test of the dataset's quality is its usefulness for developing evaluation metrics.
+However, the more important test of the dataset's quality is its usefulness for developing evaluation metrics, which we discuss in the next section.